- Serge Horta

 No man’s land - Ho Chi Minh City, Vietnam’s commercial hub, is one of the world’s fastest-growing cities, with a population of 10 million people.
 Despite its rapid urbanisation, the city still retains vast plots of swampy undeveloped land and agricultural fields in the midst of its urban sprawl.
 This unusual juxtaposition provides a unique contrast to the congested streets and cyberpunk-esque high-rise buildings that characterise much of the city today.

-*100-year luminosity; colours of this Hahnemühle Fine Art Premium print will look just as good as the original, even after 100 years.
+The result is a luxurious print with a soft matte texture and exceptional detail.
+The colours of this stunning fine art print will look just as vibrant as the original, even after 100 years.

 Materials used: